hrmJ/nexthammer/README.md

 composer update
 ```

-Finally, run the phptests (in the nexthammer folder):
+Finally, run the php tests (in the nexthammer folder):

 ```